LeoFibonacci1618/Effective-Altruism-Traders/README.md

 <b>How can I collaborate to the project?</b>

-You can directly donate a part of your trading profits to the <a href="https://app.effectivealtruism.org/funds/global-development">Effective Altruism Fund</a> of your preference or you can support the project by simply adding to your tweets the hashtag #EATraders.
-By doing so, we will be able to retweet the charts so everyone can benefit from your expertise.
+You can directly donate part of your trading profits to the <a href="https://app.effectivealtruism.org/funds/global-development">Effective Altruism Fund</a> of your preference or you can support the project by simply adding to your tweets the hashtag <b>#EATraders</b>.

+By doing so, we will be able to retweet your charts so everyone in the community can benefit from your expertise.

 <b>Who is behind this project?</b>